 4. Waxahatchee, Saint Cloud — Katie Crutchfield emerges from great personal change with an album of powerful vulnerability.
-Saint Cloud was created in the wake of Crutchfield getting sober and otherwise addressing personal troubles and Saint Cloud feels like confession and release at all once.
+Saint Cloud was created in the wake of Crutchfield getting sober and otherwise addressing personal troubles, and it feels like confession and release at all once.

 5. Haim, Women in Music Pt.
 III — On their third album, Haim expands and explodes their slightly retrograde pop, adding unexpected textures at every turn while maintaining an unerring knack for delectable hooks.
 Their talent has been clear from the moment their splendid debut arrived.
 On Women in Music Pt.
 III, for the first time, that talent seems limitless.

-6. Lianne La Havas, Lianne La Havas — Neo soul that is so exquisite that it’s no wonder Lianne La Havas decided that her third album should bear her name.
-Her ravishing vocals take songs that are already nicely crafted and elevate them to the heavens.
+6. Lianne La Havas, Lianne La Havas — Neo-soul that is so exquisite that it’s no wonder Lianne La Havas decided that her third album should bear her name.
+Her ravishing vocals take songs that are already nicely crafted and elevates them to the heavens.